-On 20 December 2013, at its 68th session, the United Nations General Assembly (UNGA) decided to proclaim 3 March, the day of signature of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), as UN World Wildlife Day to celebrate and raise awareness of the world’s wild animals and plants.
+On 20 December 2013, at its 68th session, the United Nations General Assembly (UNGA) proclaimed 3 March, the day of signature of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), as UN World Wildlife Day to celebrate and raise awareness of the world’s wild animals and plants.
 The UNGA resolution also designated the CITES Secretariat as the facilitator for the global observance of this special day for wildlife on the UN calendar.
 World Wildlife Day has now become the most important global annual event dedicated to wildlife.

 Governments, law makers, enforcement officers, customs officials and park rangers across every region are scaling up their efforts to protect wildlife.
-It is also up to every citizen to protect wildlife and its habitat.
+It is also up to every citizen, young and old, to protect wildlife and their habitats.
 We all have a role to play.
 Our collective conservation actions can be the difference between a species surviving or disappearing.